-"If you are being harassed or think you may be, but are too scared to go forward, educating yourself on the facts is a great way to gain confidence to stand up for yourself," said Becca Garvin, executive search consultant at Find Great People International.
+"If you are being harassed or think you may be, but are too scared to go forward, educating yourself on the facts is a great way to gain confidence to stand up for yourself," said Becca Garvin, executive search consultant at Find Great People.
 "The sooner you act on it, the easier it will be to put an end to it."

-- The victim does not have to be the person harassed, but can be anyone affected by the offensive conduct.
+- The victim does not have to be the person harassed, but could be anyone affected by the offensive conduct.

-- Unlawful harassment may occur without economic injury to, or discharge of, the victim.
+- Unlawful harassment may occur without economic injury to or discharge of the victim.

 "Not only are you protected [by law] from the person(s) harassing you, [but] you are also protected from your employer failing to protect you," Garvin said.
 "If you know someone who is being harassed at work, you cannot lose your job by reporting it yourself."

-"Often, yelling, cursing or making inappropriate remarks or jokes about a co-worker is seen as a case of personality conflict and not as harassment, even when such behavior can have a negative psychological impact on the victim and result in outcomes such as depression, high blood pressure, anxiety," said Chancey.
+"Often, yelling, cursing, or making inappropriate remarks or jokes about a co-worker is seen as a case of personality conflict and not as harassment, even when such behavior can have a negative psychological impact on the victim and result in outcomes such as depression, high blood pressure, and anxiety," said Chancey.

-Psychological harassment is similar to verbal harassment, but it is covert and consists of exclusionary tactics, like withholding information.
-Chancey said that these actions are intended to mentally break down the victim, chip away at their self-esteem and deliberately undermine them.
+Psychological harassment is similar to verbal harassment, but it is more covert and consists of exclusionary tactics, like withholding information.
+Chancey said that these actions are intended to mentally break down the victim, chip away at their self-esteem and undermine them.

 Digital harassment (cyberbullying)